 Throughout the construction process, as always, we are committed to student safety and minimizing disruptions during the school day.
-Thank you in advance for your patience as we work to provide the best possible learning environment for our students, while also renewing the Latimer campus for a timely opening next year.
+Thank you in advance for your patience as we work to provide the best possible learning environment for our students, while also renewing the Latimer campus for a timely opening this Winter.
 In an effort to keep families and community members up to date on this work, we’ve compiled some frequently asked questions and answers.

 Why is there a need for construction at Latimer?